bibanon/android-development-codex/Devices/Other-Devices/Nspire-Nlaunch.md

 Therefore, installing a CAS OS on a non-CAS TI-Nspire is possible.

-(However, we strongly recommend that you do follow testing guidelines and refrain from using this ability to circumvent restrictions on CAS calculators.)
+(However, we ask that you refrain from using this ability to circumvent restrictions on CAS calculators.)

 If you are a concerned educator, simply use the Nspire crib to update all your student's Nspires before a test, which will remove Ndless, nLaunch, and any custom OSes, returning them to their original state.
+And don't worry about your crafty students; OS 3.1 and Ndless can be easily reinstalled at home after the test.

 ## Sources